darwinrecreant/sansar-scripting-guide/docs/c-sharp.md

 ## Generic Types

-Classes be defined with additional types as arguments, generally when you have a "type of types".
+Classes can be defined with additional types as arguments, generally when you have a "type of types".
 For example, a `List` type has to be declared with another type, such as `List<string>`, which is a "list of strings", or `Dictionary<string, int>` (dictionary is key/value map) which means a "map of strings to ints".
 Creating your own generic classes is a bit advanced so I will not cover that here.

 Methods can also accept types, such as `AsInterface()` in `Reflective` classes, such as: